ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 {: #vpc-pps-basics-provider-deploy}
 {: step}

-In this tutorial, you will first act as a provider and implement an application.
-In a second phase, you will be in the role of the consumer and call the application.
+In this tutorial, you first act as a provider and implement an application.
+In a second phase, you take the role of the consumer and call the application.
 For simplicity, the application is a simple `nginx` web server.

 1. Go to [{{site.data.keyword.bpshort}}](/schematics/workspaces/create) to create a new workspace.
 1. In the **Specify template** step: